 Hybrid working isn’t a new concept.
 People have been working partly from home and partly from the office for

 Hybrid working isn’t a new concept.
 People have been working partly from home and partly from the office for years, however the concept was generally related to start ups and creative companies.
-Since the start of the lockdown, the necessity of being able to work from other spaces outside of your office couldn’t be stronger.
-No longer can bosses say it’s impossible to work from home, however that doesn’t mean its efficient.
+Since lockdown started, the necessity of being able to work from other spaces outside of your office couldn’t be stronger.
+No longer can bosses say it’s impossible to work from home, but that doesn’t mean it’s efficient.

 Working from home can be good for completing tasks without disturbance.
 Although offices are for more than socialising.
 Studies suggest the most creative ideas come from time with colleagues.
 Whether that’s purposeful collaboration meetings or just water cooler chats that turn into brilliant ideas.

 Whatever reason you’re planning on working flexibly, there are some stumbling blocks you should try to iron out before implementing your hybrid working model.